vertica/VerticaPy/docs/source/contribution_guidelines_code_auto_doc.rst

 The name should be the entire directory with _ between sub-directories.
 We should also add the class name if the function is inside a particular class.
 For example:

-If I want to create an html/image for the boxplot function which is located in ``core/vDataFrame/_plottling.py`` and inside teh vDFPlot class.
+If I want to create an html/image for the boxplot function which is located in ``core/vDataFrame/_plottling.py`` and inside the vDFPlot class.
 For this the html name should be:

 ``core_vDataFrame__plotting_vDFPlot_boxplot.html``